Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module3_datatype/README.md

 Did it shorten kernel execution time?

-Run Vitis HLS to measure detailed parameters including the II.
+Run Vitis HLS to measure detailed parameters including the II (remember, the II is the initiationinterval, the ability of the generated hardware to consume data every <II> clock cycle).

 Is the II any different than before?